MAINE Domestic Violence Attorney

 Even when there isn't a specific defense, a good attorney will develop a strong defense strategy to help you get the best outcome possible in your case.

 Domestic violence charges are deeply personal and emotional.
 Getting aggressive yet compassionate legal representation can be fundamental to fighting the charges without undue stress.
 William H. Ashe, a reputable criminal defense lawyer in Maine, will provide a strong and thoughtful defense.
-Contact his law office online or at 207-615-1344 to schedule a consultation and to learn more about how he can help you fight domestic violence charges.
+Contact his Ashe Law Offices online or at (207) 813-2935 to schedule a consultation and to learn more about how he can help you fight domestic violence charges.